serverpod/serverpod_docs/docs/05-concepts/06-database/06-filter.md

 In the example we fetch all users with a name matching either Alice or Bob.

-The 'not in set' operation functions similarly to 'in set' . but it negates the condition.
+The 'not in set' operation functions similarly to `inSet`, but it negates the condition.

 ```dart
 await User.db.find(